 The Phillips Curve is the graphical representation of the short-term relationship between unemployment and inflation within an economy.
-According to the Phillips Curve, there exists a negative relationship between the unemployment rate and the inflation rate in an economy.
+According to the Phillips Curve, there exists a negative, or inverse, relationship between the unemployment rate and the inflation rate in an economy.

 History of the Phillips Curve

 In 1958, Alban William Housego Phillips, a New-Zealand born British economist, published an article titled “The Relationship between Unemployment and the Rate of Change of Money Wages in the United Kingdom, 1861-1957” in the British Academic Journal, Economica.
 In the article, A.W.
 Phillips showed a negative correlation between the rate of unemployment and the rate of inflation – the years with high unemployment showed low inflation and the years with low unemployment experienced high inflation.